The American federal civil service system, the foundation for effective government, is in crisis.

 Designed decades ago, the federal personnel system governing more than two million federal civilian employees is a relic of a bygone era, reflecting the needs and characteristics of the last century’s workforce.

-While the world has changed dramatically, the civil service system has remained stuck in the past, serving as an obstacle rather than an aid in attracting, hiring, retaining and developing skilled employees.
+While the world has changed dramatically, the civil service system has remained stuck in the past, obstructing government from attracting, hiring, retaining and developing skilled employees.
 It’s time for Congress to pass legislation that directly addresses the most severe problems in the government personnel system.